Theatres and Music Hall records in London

 Metropolitan Board of Works:

-- Minutes and presented papers of the Building Act Committee, 1856-1889 in MBW/0729-0795 and its sub-committee on Theatres and Music Halls, 1882-1889 in MBW/0796-0809.
+- Minutes and presented papers of the Building Act Committee, 1856 to 1889 can be found under references MBW/0729 to 0795.
+It's sub-committee on Theatres and Music Halls, 1882 to 1889 can be found under references MBW/0796 to 0809.

 London County Council:

-- Registers of applications for licences, 1898-1900, printed copies of applications for licences, 1889-1960 and seating plans of theatres, 1921 in LCC/PC/ENT.
+- Registers of applications for licences, 1898 to 1900, printed copies of applications for licences, 1889 to 1960 and seating plans of theatres, 1921 in LCC/PC/ENT.

 Middlesex County Council:

-- Minutes and reports of the Licensing Committee in MCC/MIN/24/001-293.
+- Minutes and reports of the Licensing Committee can be found under references MCC/MIN/24/001 to 293.

 Greater London Council:

 - Building act case files contain planning applications submitted to Greater London Council and its predecessors.
-To find relevant plans, please search the catalogue for the name of the property or architect.
+To find relevant plans, please search our catalogue for the name of the property or architect.
 To browse, please search for ‘theatres building act case file’ or ‘music halls building act case file’.

-- Minutes and reports of the Licensing Committee, 1964-1968 in GLC/DG/MIN/127 and GLC/DG/PRE/127, Public Services Committee: Entertainments Sub Committee, 1968-1977 in GLC/DG/MIN/190 and GLC/DG/PRE/190, Public Services and Safety Committee: Entertainments Sub Committee, 1977-1981 in GLC/DG/MIN/185 and GLC/DG/PRE/185 and Public Services and Fire Brigade Committee: Entertainments Sub Committee, 1981-1986 in GLC/DG/MIN/177 and GLC/DG/PRE/177.
+- Minutes and reports of the Licensing Committee, 1964 to 1968 in GLC/DG/MIN/127 and GLC/DG/PRE/127, Public Services Committee: Entertainments Sub Committee, 1968 to 1977 in GLC/DG/MIN/190 and GLC/DG/PRE/190, Public Services and Safety Committee: Entertainments Sub Committee, 1977 to 1981 in GLC/DG/MIN/185 and GLC/DG/PRE/185 and Public Services and Fire Brigade Committee: Entertainments Sub Committee, 1981 to 1986 in GLC/DG/MIN/177 and GLC/DG/PRE/177.

 3. Further records at The London Archives

-- Diaries of Anthony Heap in ACC/2243 include reviews of theatre performances from 1928 to 1985.
+- The diaries of Anthony Heap (reference ACC/2243) include reviews of theatre performances from 1928 to 1985.

 - Postcards of theatres, music halls and vaudeville performers in London and the suburbs in LMA/4237.